fleetdm/fleet/handbook/business-operations/security.md

 3. If the recoverer recognizes the requester or has the identity confirmed by the person acting as the identifier, they can perform the recovery and update the login recovery issue.
-* If the recoverer is not 100% satisfied with identification, they do **NOT** proceed and post to `#g-security` to engage the security team immediately.
+* If the recoverer is not 100% satisfied with identification, they do **NOT** proceed and post to `#_security` to engage the security team immediately.

 After the identity confirmation, the recovery can be performed while still on the video call, or asynchronously.

 ### Performing recovery

-Before any account recovery, the recoverer must send a message to `#g-security` announcing that the recovery will take place.
+Before any account recovery, the recoverer must send a message to `#_security` announcing that the recovery will take place.
 Then, perform the necessary recovery steps.

 #### Google